 - Attorneys, CPAs, Enrolled Agents, and CFAs

-Fully accredited by the AACSB International, the College of Business Administration conveniently offers the Executive Financial Planner program.
+Fully accredited by the AACSB International, SDSU's College of Business Administration conveniently offers the Executive Financial Planner certificate program.
 Students pursuing further graduate studies may apply units from this certificate toward the Master of Science degree in Financial and Tax Planning.

 SDSU offers three CFP Board-registered financial planning programs that qualify graduates to sit for the CFP Board's comprehensive exam.
 In addition to the six-course (18 unit) program described here, students may also qualify for the CFP Board exam by earning either of the following on-campus degrees: